lim-yong-jae/CNN/FCN/README.md

 Using **Transfer Learning** for training.
 I implement FCN-8s using VGG16.
 FCN is composed of two parts.
 VGG16 makes heatmap, **but it is not trained in my code because i think there should be criteria.** VGG16 is already trained well, so i think that it is not needed to be trained.
 Only FCN's upsample section is trained in my code.
++) VGG16's net classify 1000 class!.
+But my model classfy only 11 class, so if i train VGG16 part in my fcn, it trains to classify only 11 class.
+It means it is localized.
++) By fixing VGG16 part, i wanna show it is enough to train upsample section for classifying the dataset i use.

 # Architecture